python-pillow/Pillow/docs/reference/ImageDraw.rst

 PIL can use bitmap fonts or OpenType/TrueType fonts.

-Bitmap fonts are stored in PIL’s own format, where each font typically consists of a two files, one named .pil and the other usually named .pbm.
+Bitmap fonts are stored in PIL’s own format, where each font typically consists of two files, one named .pil and the other usually named .pbm.
 The former contains font metrics, the latter raster data.

 To load a bitmap font, use the load functions in the :py:mod:`~PIL.ImageFont`